Mennonite Brethren Centenary Bible College: Library

-Peter Penner writes that the missionary Ms. Emma Lepp who used to teach at the College was entrusted in 1962 with the task of consolidating the library acquisitions.
+Peter Penner writes that the missionary Ms. Emma Lepp who used to teach at the college was entrusted in 1962 with the task of consolidating the library acquisitions.
 During the later years, there have been overseas Librarians who have guided and helped in the maintenance of the library, which includes, Ms. Shirley Anne of Kansas.

 The library is one of the oldest and continues to preserve archival holdings and was referred to by the Board of Theological Education of the Senate of Serampore College when it initiated the series Bibliography of Original Christian Writings in India in the 1990s during the incumbency of the Christian Theologian, The Rev. H. S. Wilson, CSI, the Christian Ethics Scholar, The Rev. Hunter P. Mabry, UMC and the New Testament Scholar, The Rev. Zaihmingthanga, PCI for which the Christian Theologian, The Rev. Ravela Joseph, STBC, and the Religious Scholar, The Rev. B. Suneel Bhanu, AELC were entrusted with the compilation in Telugu language.
 The library continues to be oft referred to by Scholars with the recent being the Systematic Theologian, James Elisha Taneti who also made use of the resources here in compiling History of the Telugu Christians: A Bibliography in 2011 for the American Theological Library Association.

-Student Life and Annual Days
+Student life and annual days

-Enrolments at the College have been on an all-time high with the College getting affiliation status with the Senate of Serampore College (University) with candidates for Priesthood hailing from the Indian subcontinent as well as overseas candidates from the African continent.
-At the end of every academic year, the College awards Diplomas to its students pending final University Degree which is awarded by the Senate of Serampore College (University).
+Enrolments at the college have been on an all-time high with the college getting affiliation status with the Senate of Serampore College (University) with candidates for Priesthood hailing from the Indian subcontinent as well as overseas candidates from the African continent.
+At the end of every academic year, the college awards Diplomas to its students pending final University Degree which is awarded by the Senate of Serampore College (University).
 For every College graduation, notable Theologians and Ministers with substantial pastoral experience have been delivering the graduation address.
 In recent times, in 2016, it was the Homiletics Scholar, The Right Reverend K. Reuben Mark, Bishop - in - Karimnagar who delivered the graduation address.
 For the College Annual Graduation of 2017, the new Bishop, The Right Reverend A. C. Solomon Raj, Bishop - in - Medak was invited to deliver the Graduation Address on 8 April 2017.

-Succession of Principals since 1920
+Succession of principals since 1920

-Since the founding of the Bible College in 1920, there have been many who led the College beginning with The Rev. Daniel F. Bergthold and down the line, The Rev. N. P. James became the first postcolonial Principal of the College.
-One of the Principals, The Rev. Paul G. Hiebert was Fulbright Visiting Professor at the Osmania University during 1974-1975.
+Since the founding of the Bible College in 1920, there have been many who led the college beginning with The Rev. Daniel F. Bergthold and down the line, The Rev. N. P. James became the first postcolonial Principal of the college.
+One of the Principals, The Rev. Paul G. Hiebert was Fulbright Visiting Professor at the Osmania University during 1974–1975.